haadeescott/pytorch_ModelSplitting/README.md

 **The objective is to ensure the user is able to execute inferencing while preserving privacy of their computation and their model.**
 Firstly encrypt the model(s) using a Key.
 Encode the Key with a wrapper-key => Secret Key with the SGX protected file mechanism.
 The Secret Key now can only be decoded when the user completes the EPID Attestation. where the Intel attestation service will provision a secret that decodes and reads the Secret Key into a useable Key.
 Once completed, the user can then launch the SGX enclave as per the configurations from the SGX manifest file and decrypt the model, and use Gramine-SGX pytorch inferencing function to execute the script.

+### Disclaimer
+> The demonstration includes the attestation service that is not covered by this repository.
+The only works included here are the model splitting process and the benchmarking performance tests

 ### Prepare all the pretrained models
 Run `python3 dl-pretrained-models.py` to download and save all the pretrained models: